Using Phone Calls to Drive Content Marketing to Sales

 These caller timelines are super helpful even if you’re not using conversation intelligence.
 It provides pertinent information about the lifecycle of any given caller.
 So you’re not only seeing the caller ID information, how they found your website, which campaign they called, how many times they’ve called you, but you’re also going to be able to see all the conversation intelligence features that we’ve turned on.

-So the first thing you’re going to see here that we’re going to look at is, in this blue box, this keyword spotted section.
+The first thing you’re going to see here that we’re going to look at is, in this blue box, this key terms spotted section.
 So it shows me which keywords were said during a call and it also shows me the exact timestamp in the conversation where those keywords were said.
 It’s color-coded to let me know if the customer or the agent was the one who said those keywords.

-So they said clearance and they said sale twice throughout the conversation as well.
-If I click on any of those spotted keywords on the left, the transcription on the right is going to highlight that word right there.
+They said clearance and they said sale twice throughout the conversation as well.
+If I click on any of those spotted key terms on the left, the transcription on the right is going to highlight that word right there.
 Sale.
 And it’s going to begin playing the call recording back to me right at that point in the conversation.

 I just highlighted it there in that blue box on the side.
-Call Highlights help you bridge the gap between the conversation itself and the spotted keyword.
+Call Highlights help you bridge the gap between the conversation itself and the spotted key term.
 So this is super helpful for probably SEO and AdWords campaigns and things like that, as well as this content marketing piece that we’re talking about.
-So these are relevant keywords and phrases that may not have been included when you set up Keyword Spotting, but it’s there to give you a better idea of the context of your conversations, again, like I said, without listening to the call recording.
+So these are relevant keywords and phrases that may not have been included when you set up Automation Rules, but it’s there to give you a better idea of the context of your conversations, again, like I said, without listening to the call recording.

 So here we have things like return policy, business hours, email list.
 This is all more information that we can use to write content for, like maybe I need to go into our homepage and make our business hours more apparent, or maybe find a place to surface our return policies better on our website.
 So this is super awesome.

-So here is CallRail’s keyword spotted report.
+So here is CallRail’s key terms spotted report.
 It’s available in your CallRail account within the report section.
 There’s that little pie chart icon at the top of your page.
-And you can click Keyword Spotted in the left menu under that Behavior section for porting.
+And you can click Key Terms Spotted in the left menu under that Behavior section for porting.

-Awesome.
-So I have a 30-day date range selected up here.
-And as you can see, we have these bar graphs and a table down below that shows us our top keywords.
+I have a 30-day date range selected up here.
+As you can see, we have these bar graphs and a table down below that shows us our top keywords.
 So for Atlanta Shoe Company, it looks like customer service is the most frequently spoken keyword in my calls.
-And then from there, we have sneakers is the number two and sale and red shoes.
+From there, we have sneakers is the number two and sale and red shoes.
 So in this date range, we’re going to take a look here at 236 calls where somebody said the keywords, customer service.

 It’s what people are talking about the most, in general, but it’s also, most importantly what my leads are talking about the most.
 So something like this tells me I can create better content for sales purposes, maybe putting my customer service number in a better place on my website, or maybe creating more content that’s linked to the homepage that gives potential leads more information about our customer service.